 How to write a volunteer resume

 Take as much care with your volunteer resume as you would if you were applying for your dream job.
-The first step is understanding exactly what sections comprise a CV.
+The first step is understanding exactly what sections comprise a resume.
 Your document should include the following elements:

 - The resume header